 Cats have an uncanny ability to understand where they're supposed to go to pee.
-Even very young cats typically have no issue finding their litter boxes, which why it's so surprising when you notice the scent of urine elsewhere in your house.
+Even very young cats typically have no issue finding their litter boxes, which is why it's so surprising when you notice the scent of urine elsewhere in your house.

 If your potty-trained cat is suddenly leaving urine scents around the house, there's a good chance they're spraying.
 Spraying is very often caused by an underlying anxiety in your cat.